danforthcenter/plantcv/docs/pseudocolor.md

     - gray_img  - Grayscale image data
     - mask      - Binary mask made from selected contours
     - cmap      - Custom colormap, see [here](https://matplotlib.org/tutorials/colors/colormaps.html) for tips on how to choose a colormap in Matplotlib.
-    - min_value - Minimum value (optional) for range of interest
+    - min_value - Minimum value (optional) for range of interest.
-    - max_value - Maximum value (optional) for range of interest
+    - max_value - Maximum value (optional) for range of interest.
+    - obj       - Single or grouped contour object (optional), if provided the pseudocolored image gets cropped down to the region of interest.
+    - dpi       - Dots per inch for image if printed out (optional, if dpi=None then the default is set to 100 dpi).
+    - axes      - If False then x- and y-axis won't be displayed (default axes=True).
-    - path      - Path giving location the image will get saved
+    - path      - Path giving location the image will get saved.
 - **Context:**
     - Used to pseudocolor any grayscale image to custom colormap
 - **Example use:**